 - Transform eBooks and other long-form content into online courses.

 Remediate, Update, or Rewrite Content

 It’s impossible to create evergreen content 100% of the time.
 So, what should you do when you have a listicle featuring the top 20 webinars for 2016?
 Look at your database and determine what is and isn’t evergreen.
-Then, look for opportunities to update and rewrite content, so it’s timely and no longer out of date.
+Then, look for opportunities to update and rewrite content so it’s timely and no longer out of date.
 Next, look at content that isn’t performing well.
 Those are opportunities to remediate content by including more information, removing “fluff,” and improving keyword density.

 Create a Podcast or Video

-Did you know up to 54% of podcast consumers stating they’re more likely to consider brands they hear on podcasts?
+Did you know up to 54% of podcast consumers stated they’re more likely to consider brands they hear on podcasts?
 Combine that with 87% of marketers indicating that video gives them a positive ROI, and these are two content promotion strategies you shouldn’t neglect.
 Consider offering an audio version for each piece of long-form content you post and creating videos for how-to content or tutorials.